stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 While this technique can sometimes lead to very elegant code, always remember that `rightFold` is not stack safe in the general case.
-So, unless your accumulator is not guaranteed to return a result after not too many iterations, consider implementing your function tail recursively with an explicit pattern match.
+So, unless your accumulator is guaranteed to return a result after not too many iterations, consider implementing your function tail recursively with an explicit pattern match.
 Your code will be slightly more verbose, but with the guaranteed benefit of stack safety.